TTT-2/docs/docs/developers/basics/creating-an-addon.md

 #### General Purpose Lua Files

-While Garry's Mod provides it's own autorun folder, this folder has the drawback that it is loaded independant from the selected gamemode.
+While Garry's Mod provides its own autorun folder, this folder has the drawback that it is loaded independant from the selected gamemode.
 To prevent TTT2 addons from throwing errors in other gamemodes, TTT2 now has its own fileloader.

 Files have to be placed in `lua/terrortown/autorun` to be loaded.
 However those files can't be placed directly inside this folder, but have to be placed in one of those three subfolders: `server/`, `client/`, `shared/`.
 Those files will be automatically included in their respective realm, therefore `AddCSLuaFile()` is not needed.

 #### Language

 Language files are a means to make translations for users easier by putting translations into their own folder and therefore keeping things cleans.
 Translations have to be placed in `lua/terrortown/lang/`.
-A more in depth documenation can be found in the [/developers/content-creation/language-support/](language support) section.
+A more in depth documenation can be found in the [language support](/developers/content-creation/language-support/) section.

 #### Items